rat-eos-pc-ua/tutorial/TTN/README.md

         - `location`: Information about the sensor's location, including its ID, description, type, and geo-coordinates.
         - `relativeHumidity`: The relative humidity value.
         - `temperature`: The temperature value.
-        - `windDirection` and `windSpeed`: Currently set to `None` (can be adjusted based on sensor data).
-        - `co2`: The CO2 value.
+        - `soilTemperature`: The soil temperature value.
+        - `soilMoisture`: The soil moisture value in percentage.
+        - `electricalConductivity`: Electrical conductivity of the soil in microsiemens per centimeter
         - `source`: A string indicating the source sensor type.
     - Sends the transformed data to the specified Kafka topic using a Kafka producer at the specified address (e.g., `atnog-io.iot4fire.av.it.pt:9092`) and the topic "rat-eos-pc"

-### Important Notes on Adjusting Sensor Values
+### Important Notes

-It is crucial to adjust the values in the `app.py` script according to the specific sensors being used.
+It is crucial to adjust the values in the script according to the specific sensors being used.
 This includes ensuring the correct extraction of sensor measurements and maintaining the structured data model.
 Proper adherence to this data model is essential for the correct functioning of Kibana visualizations.